 Whether you’re here on an H-1B, an F-1 with OPT, or a Green Card, your path to US homeownership starts with knowing your mortgage options.
 Your EAD or work visa isn’t a barrier but a bridge.

-HomeAbroad has helped hundreds of clients with unique immigration and credit backgrounds become proud US homeowners.
+HomeAbroad has helped hundreds of investors with unique immigration and credit backgrounds become proud US homeowners.
 If you’re unsure, know that you’re not alone.
 With the proper guidance, you’re closer to owning a home than you think.

 Qualifications for Getting a Mortgage With an EAD